exercism/v3/languages/python/exercises/concept/inventory-management/.docs/instructions.md

 In this exercise, you will be managing an inventory system.

-The inventory should be organized by the item name and it should keep track of the number of items.
+The inventory should be organized by the item name and it should keep track of the number of items available.

-You will be given a list of items.
-Each time an item is in the given list, increase the item's quantity by `1` in the inventory.
-You will also have to delete items from the inventory.
+You will have to handle adding items to an inventory.
+Each time an item appears in a given list, increase the item's quantity by `1` in the inventory.
+Then, you will have to handle deleting items from an inventory.

 To finish, you will have to implement a function which returns all the key-value pairs in an inventory as a list of `tuples`.

 ## 1. Create an inventory based on a list

 Implement the `create_inventory()` function that creates an "inventory" from a list of items.
-It should return a `dictionary` representing the item names associated with their quantity.
+It should return a `dict` containing each item name paired with their respective quantity.

 ```python
 >>> create_inventory(["coal", "wood", "wood", "diamond", "diamond", "diamond"])